Five Incredible 100 Yen Store Buys for Kids

 Usually when I use the word bubbles, I’m referring to the alcoholic kind.
 But when using 100 Yen Store in the same sentence, I am of course referring to the round, floaty, pretty kind that all kids seem to love and be mesmerized by.
 And these bubbles come in a five-pack no less!
 Bubble guns and other kinds of bubble-related merchandise are also usually available and provide some pretty good balcony fun.
 Best ¥110 I ever spent.

 Put together an amazingly full and varied arts’n’crafts box for very little cost.
 Pipe cleaners, mini pom-poms, streamers, glitter, buttons, sequins, felt, oil paints, water paints, cardboard, tracing paper, drawing paper, colored paper, markers, crayons, oil pastels, glue, sticky tape, modeling clay…you name it, you can probably find it.
 All you and the kids need to add is some imagination.

 3. Who Can It Be Now?

-What kid doesn’t love dress ups?
+What kid doesn’t love dress-ups?
 Forget spending exorbitant amounts on costumes at toy stores.
 Most 100 yen shops will have at least a few costumes and props in store.
-While some are aimed at the more adult market (might want to bypass the French maid outfits), ninjas, sumo wrestlers, hats, masks, wigs, and animal-eared headbands are just some of the items that are child-appropriate, and with Halloween coming up, check out what’s on offer at your local 100 yen store sooner rather than later.
+While some are aimed at the more adult market (might want to bypass the French maid outfits), ninjas, sumo wrestlers, hats, masks, wigs, and animal-eared headbands are just some of the items that are child-appropriate, and with Halloween coming up later in the year, check out what’s on offer at your local 100 yen store sooner rather than later.